rhdtownsend/gyre/docs/source/user-guide/example-walkthrough.rst

 ==========================

-Now comes the fun part: assembling an input file containing the various parameters which control a :program:`gyre` run.
+Now comes the fun part: assembling an input file containing the various settings that control a :program:`gyre` run.
 Using a text editor, create the file :file:`gyre.in` in your work directory with the following content copy-and-pasted in (use the copy button that appears when you hover over the top-right corner of the box):